"Putting the Customer First" / 1953

 In January 1953, Honda moved its Head Office and its Sales Department to 2-5 Maki-Machi, Chuo-ku, Tokyo, the site of today’s Honda Yaesu Building.
 That same January the company bought a 100,000 square-meter site at Yamato-machi, Saitama Prefecture, and started construction of the Yamato Plant (now the Wako Plant of the Saitama Factory).
 In April the Shirako Plant was completed and started full-scale production.
 The branch network was expanded as well, with offices in Nagoya, Shikoku, Osaka, and Kyushu.

 Sales of the Dream and Cub got better and better.

-A poster for the first-generation Benly.
+The first-generation Benly.
 Appearing with a 4-stroke engine and a new frame with pressed steel backbone, the Benly stumbled at its start but eventually became a highly popular model.
-(Poster courtesy of Honda Collection Hall.)

 The slogan "120% Quality" first appeared in an article in the March 1953 issue of Honda Monthly.
 It was typical of Honda’s style.